JeffersonLab/JANA2/docs/Tutorial.md

 Basically, it tells JANA how to convert this JObject into a (structured) string.
 Inside `Summarize`, we add each of our primitive member variables to the provided `JObjectSummary`, along with the variable name, a C-style format specifier, and a description of what that variable means.
-JANA provides a `NAME_OF` macro so that if we rename a member variable using automatic refactoring tools, it will automatically update the string representation of variable name as well.
-We will see where this comes in handy later.
+JANA provides a `NAME_OF` macro so that if we rename a member variable using automatic refactoring tools, it will automatically update the string representation of the variable name as well.

 ```
     ...